uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 This worksheet continues on from last weeks marker tracking project.
 It assumes you have a

-If you have a finished working version of this project open that and skip to **Duplicate Scene**
+If you have a finished working version of this project open that and skip to **Duplicate Scene**  simple marker tracking scene where a ship prefab is placed on a tracker image.

 If you do not have a completed marker tracking project you can fork and clone my template project from github.